 - The tool will only process conversations following the timestamp

-- Questions and responses must be preceded by speakers’ names or aliases (see template below)
+- Questions and responses must be preceded by speakers’ names or aliases (see template)

-- Interviewer's questions must be in bold text (see template below)
+- Interviewer's questions must be in bold text (see template)

-- Narrator's responses must be in regular text (see template below)
+- Narrator's responses must be in regular text (see template)

 - This tool requires that the provided transcript follows the template below